-- The expiration of the term provided in the contract for its duration, if it is not validly extended before its expiration, 1) The impossibility of developing the social enterprise, for the termination of the same or for the extinction of the thing or - 2ý - things whose exploitation constitutes its object.
-By reducing the number of associates to less than required by law for their constitution or operation, or by increasing 3) The declaration of bankruptcy of the company.
-The causes that are specifically and clearly stipulated in the contract. - 4) - 5) - By decision of the associates, adopted in accordance with the laws and the social contract.
-By decision of the competent authority in the cases expressly provided by law, 6) - 7) 8Ì - For other reasons established in the laws, in relation to all or some of the forms of society regulated by this Code.
+- 1) The expiration of the term provided in the contract for its duration if it is not validly extended before its expiration. - 2) The impossibility of developing the social enterprise, for the termination of the same, or for the extinction of the thing or things whose exploitation constitutes its object. - 3) By reducing the number of associates to less than required by law for their constitution or operation, or by increasing them, exceeding the maximum limit set in the same law. - 4) The declaration of bankruptcy of the company. - 5) The causes are specifically and clearly stipulated in the contract. - 6) By decision of the associates, adopted in accordance with the laws and the social contract. - 7) By decision of the competent authority in the cases expressly provided by law, - 8) For other reasons established in the laws, concerning all or some of the forms of society regulated by this Code.

-Article 457 of the Commercial Code indicates the causes for dissolution in the corporation:
+Article 457 of the Commercial Code indicates the causes for the dissolution of the corporation: